Maxattax97/flotilla/README.md

 a media center, cloud storage, and much more.

 Currently it is designed with Fedora Server in mind with SELinux set to enforcing.
-The Flotilla is protected by Suricated, an intrusion protection system.
+The Flotilla is protected by Suricata, an intrusion protection system.

 ## Installation